-So I am pretty exited about these S’mores.
+So I am pretty excited about these Chocolate Dipped Peanut Butter Espresso S’more

 I mean there are sparklers!!